-Figure 1.
-Decrypt/Wrap attack
+Figure 1: Decrypt/Wrap attack

-to the commands for setting and unsetting attributes, an attacker can subvert this by importing two copies of a key onto a device, and setting one of the conflicting attributes on each copy.
-Clulow also presented a pair of attacks he called 'Trojan key attacks', whereby the intruder introduces a wrapping key that he knows the true value of using a public unwrapping key.
+As Clulow observes, it is not easy to prevent these kind of attacks, since there are a large number of possible attributes a key might have, and it is not clear which combinations are conflicting.
+The standard itself gives no advice on the subject, perhaps because to give incomplete advice might lead designers into a false sense of security.
+Additionally, if safeguards are added to the commands for setting and unsetting attributes, an attacker can subvert this by importing two copies of a key onto a device, and setting one of the conflicting attributes on each copy.
+Clulow also presented a pair of attacks he called 'Trojan key attacks', whereby the intruder introduces a wrapping key that he knows the true value of, using a public unwrapping key.
 He then wraps the sensitive key under this known wrapping key and decrypts the result himself.
 Other vulnerabilities Clulow found include an attack based on the use of ECB mode to wrap double length 3DES keys, and the use of single length DES keys to wrap double length 3DES keys.
 Finally, he presented a series of attacks relying on particular details of the algorithms supported by PKCS#11, specifically the use of small exponents in RSA keys when using the X.509 mechanism to wrap symmetric keys, and the use of mechanisms that permit a set of related symmetric keys to be generated, making them susceptible to a parallel key search.